Mark Debald, Transportation Program Administrator

 The Transportation Council is suppoertd by a Planning Committee that reviews plans and programs prior to Council action.
 The Planning Committee is responsible for providing agency, municipal, and public input during the development of the MTP, TIP, UPWP, and other products.
 Membership on the Planning Committee is open to all municipalities in Dutchess County.
 See the DCTC Organization page for more information.
 Council staff responsibilities are shared by the Dutchess County Department of Planning and Development and NYSDOT-Region 8.

 Funding for the Transportation Council is provided by the FHWA, FTA, NYSDOT, and Dutchess County.

 How to Get Involved

 Interested individuals or groups can join our Public Information Mailing List, which we use to distribute our newsletter and notices of upcoming meetings and products.
 The public is encouraged to attend our public information meetings.
-Council products are mailed to all municipal offices and libraries for reference and are available upon request.
+Transportation Council products are mailed to all municipal offices and libraries for reference and are available upon request.

 Please use our Public Comment Form (.pdf) or the Dutchess Direct system (click on the icon at top of page) to leave a comment or request to be added to our mailing list.